-Transfer my domain
+Transfer my domain?

-Step 1: Choose a new registrar
+Step 1: Choose a new domain name provider (registrar).

 A registrar is a business that sells and supports domain names.
 Some registrars offer other services, such as website hosting and email services.
 Others provide registration as a stand-alone service.

-Step 2: Review your new registrar’s information and sign up
+Step 2: Review your new registrar’s information and sign up.

 - disclose its terms and conditions